MisterJulsen/MinecraftCommunityServer/rules.md

   You can create your own guilds and nations and even use your own language there, but please also provide English texts (e.g. on signs) in areas that may be important for the public (e.g. train stations).

 ## Private areas

+> [!NOTE]
+> **DEFINITION:** All locations claimed by an individual or group, clearly marked as private property or are enclosed (e.g. with signs or fences) and are not intended for public use (e.g. tram network of a city).

 - ### Freedom to build
   Players can build whatever they want in their private areas as long as it doesn't violate other server rules.
 - ### Marking of private areas